 If you would like help making a safety plan, an advocate at the Family Safety Center can help you.

-What is a safety plan?
+What is a Safety Plan?

 A safety plan is a personalized plan that a person can use to increase their safety during a dangerous or scary time in their life.
 Because every person’s situation is different, a safety plan has to be tailored to each person.
 Make sure to keep your safety plan in a safe place where an abuser won’t find it.

-How do I make one?
+How do I make a Safety Plan?

 An advocate is the best person to help you make your safety plan.
 However, you are the expert in your situation, so you can trust yourself when you’re making decisions about what’s going to keep you safe and what’s going to put you in more danger.
 Here are some tips you can use to help create your safety plan.
 Remember to update your plan every time your situation changes.